shahariar-shibli/Automatic-Back-Transliteration-of-Romanized-Bengali-to-Bengali/README.md

 There are two folders: Dataset and Codes
 + Dataset: The folder has two excel files.
+	- "1K data Reported in Paper.xlsx" contains 1000 data for reporting the results in the paper.
+	- "5K human annotated Banglish to Bangla.xlsx" contains 5000 Banglish sentences along with corresponding human annotated Bengali
 + Codes: Some of the relevant codes.
+	- "bnbphoneticparser.py" contains the code for Banglish to Bangla phonetic parser.
+	-

 # Paper